Reginald Arthur Crocker

 Alfred was still a cabinet maker and Bath Directories listed him as a ‘Manager, Cabinet works’.
 Ernest was a junior clerk, already in employment at the age of 14; the other four children , at ages 5-12, would have probably still been in school.
 Reginald, the youngest, would have been starting out at South Twerton school later that year.

 Things changed, however, in 1908, when Reginald’s father left cabinet-making behind him and became involved in his wider family’s business of footwear.
-He opened a shoe shop in Hayes Place (the part of Bear Flat where Rolfey’s and the Pizza Kitchen are to be found today) and moved into a house called ‘2, Carisbrooke Villas’, which is now 52 Lower Oldfield Park and somewhat more grand than their previous abode in Cynthia Villas.
+He opened a shoe shop in Hayes Place (the part of Bear Flat leading to the top of Holloway) and moved into a house called ‘2, Carisbrooke Villas’, which is now 52 Lower Oldfield Park and somewhat more grand than their previous abode in Cynthia Villas.

 The inscriptions 'Carisbrooke Villa' and '2' can still just be made out on the gatepost of number 52 Lower Oldfield Park.